kwkarlwang/AlgoMonad/README.md

 ## Inspirations

 - [leetcode-cli](https://github.com/skygragon/leetcode-cli): Main source of inspiration.
 However, this is just a pure cli instead of a TUI.
+Implemented in javascript.
-Implemented in javascript e [vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode): A GUI for LeetCode.
+- [vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode): A GUI for LeetCode.
 However, only available on VSCode.
 Implemented in javascript.